Money Worries?

 The conventional way to deal with bruxism is to get the sufferer to wear a plastic dental guard at night.
 This might provide short term relief and protection, but it is not really a treatment in the sense that it does not deal with the underlying cause.
 It is also generally accepted that a dental guard should only be used as a short term measure.
 However, getting to the root cause of the grinding problem may take some time, so be prepared to keep your guard around for a while.

 If your are serious about getting at the root causes of your teeth grinding, you may have to make some lifestyle changes.
 For example, reducing alcohol, tea and coffee consumption before bedtime and generally adopting a more relaxed sleep regime.
 Some people benefit from Hypnotherapy, which is a well documented approach to bruxism.
 It works by inducing a relaxed state of mind and awareness of the condition and goes on to help address the underlying causes, which may include complex and deep seated emotional and physiological factors.
 For some people, this is enough for them to break free from the habit.
-Ursula James is the leading hypnotherapy practitioner in the UK and has developed a program specifically for teeth bruxism sufferers.
+Ursula James is the leading hypnotherapy practitioner in the UK and has developed a programme specifically for teeth bruxism sufferers.

 Various other treatments are available, including Botox, which has had some early success in trials.
 Also, biofeedback devices seem to provide some benefits.